Maple Syrup Monitoring Program and results

 Container and label review

-After a maple syrup sample is collected, an OMAFRA inspector reviews the label and the sample container to assess whether they meet container and labelling requirements under O. Reg.
+After collecting a maple syrup sample, an OMAFRA inspector reviews the sample’s label and container to assess their compliance with various requirements under O. Reg.
 119/11.

-Maple syrup that is sold in containers of 125 milliliters or less has fewer labelling requirements than containers that are greater than 125 milliliters.
-Inspectors take the container size into consideration when determining whether the label is compliant with O. Reg.
+Retail containers of 125 milliliters or less have fewer labelling requirements than containers greater than 125 milliliters.
+Inspectors take the container size into consideration when determining the label’s compliance with O. Reg.
 119/11.

 Lead analysis